 Understanding the difference between drive shaft and axle helps engineers design efficient mechanical systems.

-Selection Guide
+Selection Guide for Drive Shafts

 Tips for Beginners

-Common Problems & Solutions
+Common Drive Shaft Problems and Solutions

 Solution:

-- Check shaft balance
+- Check the drive shaft for proper balance.

-Noise may occur due to worn universal joints or bearings.
+- Replace worn universal joints or bearings.

 Solution:

-- Replace worn components
+- Replace damaged or excessively worn components promptly.

 Solution: